w3c/wai-curricula/content/how-to-use-these-curricula.md

 : what students will learn and should be able to demonstrate.
 This is the core of the curricula

 Competencies
-: previous knowledge that students and instructors should have before taking or teaching courses based on these modules.
+: skills or knowledge that students and instructors should have before taking or teaching courses based on these modules.

 Teaching Ideas
 : suggested ideas to help instructors teach the learning outcomes.